-Zoom video conferences aren’t as private as you think
+Zoom privacy: Your video conferences aren’t as private as you think

 Whenever you host a call, you have the option to activate Zoom’s attendee attention tracking feature.
 This feature alerts the call’s host anytime someone on the call “does not have Zoom Desktop Client or Mobile App in focus for more than 30 seconds.”
 In other words, if you are on a Zoom call and you click away from Zoom, the host of the call will be notified after 30 seconds, regardless of whether you minimized Zoom to take notes, check your email, or respond to a question on another app.

 This feature only works if someone on the call is sharing their screen.
 It is unclear whether the attendees of a call are notified if attention tracking is being used on a call.
+When we tested it, the attendees did not receive any indication that their attention was being tracked.

 Of course, just because you are not viewing the Zoom screen does not mean you are not paying attention or doing work.
 Furthermore, this feature cannot always reliably gauge if you have clicked away from the call.
 It only works on version 4.0 or later of Zoom apps and is not as reliable if you attend a Zoom call through your web browser rather than an app.